7.5. Widgets

 -

-min/max/mean/norm summaries for a quick numerical check.
+min/max/mean/norm summaries for a compact numerical check.

 Open: